 One of the functions of the BAI, as set out in section 33 of the Broadcasting Act 2009, is to impose a levy on public service broadcasters and broadcasting contractors to meet the expenses properly incurred by the Authority and the Statutory Committees in the execution of their statutory functions.

-The terms of the levy, including the method of computation and payment terms are set out in a levy order.
+The terms of the levy, including the method of computation and payment terms are set out in two levy orders – Levy Order 2010 and Levy Amendment Order 2020.

 The BAI levy year runs from 1st January to the 31st December.
 Levies are calculated using the budgeted operating costs of the BAI for the levy year and the estimated qualifying income of the relevant broadcasters for the immediately preceding calendar year.